 Exempt vehicles from registration and licensing

 Some vehicles are exempt from being registered or warranted.
-If you have been ticketed by Hastings District Council for not having a registration or warrant of fitness and the vehicle concerned is exempt, please let us know when completing the Infringement Explanation form.
+If you have been ticketed by Hastings District Council for not having a registration or warrant of fitness and the vehicle concerned is exempt, please let us know when completing the on-line parking explanation form.
 Find out more about the rules around the use of these vehicles.

 Drivers are responsible for any fines they incur, whether they are driving their own car or someone else’s.
-If you receive a ticket for a traffic offence someone else committed while using your car, the ticket can be redirected to them if you provide the name and address of the driver, and the parking ticket number on the Infringement Explanation form.
+If you receive a ticket for a traffic offence someone else committed while using your car, the ticket can be redirected to them if you provide the name and address of the driver, and the parking ticket number on the on-line parking explanation form.

-If you have sold a vehicle and receive a parking ticket incurred by the new owner, advise Council of the name, address and date of birth of the vehicle purchaser, using the Infringement Explanation form, so the ticket can be redirected to them.
+If you have sold a vehicle and receive a parking ticket incurred by the new owner, advise Council of the name, address and date of birth of the vehicle purchaser, using the on-line parking explanation form, so the ticket can be redirected to them.

 Find out more about your legal obligations when buying and selling a car.

-If you receive a ticket for an infringement received during a time when your vehicle was reported stolen, you need to give details of the theft using the Infringement Explanation form and attach a copy of the police report of the incident.
+If you receive a ticket for an infringement received during a time when your vehicle was reported stolen, you need to give details of the theft using the on-line parking explanation form and attach a copy of the police report of the incident.